-It is the decision of the State Hearing Officer to UPHOLD the decision of the Respondent to terminate the Appellant's Supplemental Nutrition Assistance Program benefits.
+It is the decision of the State Hearing Officer to REVERSE the decision of the Respondent to terminate the Appellant's Supplemental Nutrition Assistance Program benefits.
+It is hereby ORDERED that terminated SNAP benefits for July 2024 be reinstated.

-ENTERED this day of May 2024.
+ENTERED this day of August 2024.